adugasamuel/Electronic-Sales-Analysis/README.md

 **UX details**

 * Left navigation buttons (Home, Director) implemented with bookmarks.
-* Upload image placeholder for MD photos.
+* Upload image url for MD photos.
 * Consistent corporate color palette and card styling.

 ---

-# Analysis / Work Done — Key insights (from the dashboard screenshots)
+# Analysis / Work Done — Key insights

-> All numbers below are taken from the dashboard screenshots and used as working insights.
-Validate with raw data for production use.

 * **Outlet channel dominates sales** (≈₦8.9M; ~55.6% of the displayed snapshot).
 Recommendation: prioritize merchandising and inventory for outlet channel.
 * **Online is the second largest channel** (≈₦3.6M).
 Opportunity to invest in e-commerce initiatives and fulfillment.